emoacht/Monitorian/README.md

 | Set brightness of a specified monitor. | /set [Device Instance ID] [Brightness] |
 | Set brightness of all monitors.        | /set all [Brightness]                  |

+You can switch to contrast by inserting `contrast` after `/get` or `/set` (e.g. /get contrast all).

-If this app is called with `/get` option, it will return [Device Instance ID] [Monitor name] [Brightness].
+If this app is called with `/get` or `/set`, it will return

+[Device Instance ID] [Monitor name] [Brightness] B

+'B' at the end indicates brightness.
+In addition, '*' is added in the case of a selected monitor.

+If this app is call with `/get contrast` or `/set contrast`, it will return

+[Device Instance ID] [Monitor name] [Contrast] C

+'C' at the end indicates contrast.
+If contrast is not supported by a monitor, '-' will be shown instead.

 The device instance ID is an unique identifier given by the OS to each monitor.
+It must be enclosed in quotes.

-The brightness ranges from 0 to 100%.
-It can be specified with brightness itself (e.g. 20), increase (e.g. +10) or decrease (e.g. -10) when you use `/set` option.
+The brightness or contrast ranges from 0 to 100%.
+When you use `/set` option, it can be specified with the number itself (e.g. 20), increase (e.g. +10) or decrease (e.g. -10).

+The options can be executed consecutively (e.g. monitorian /get 20 /get contrast 20).

 You can call this app by its name `Monitorian` in command prompt or bat file.
 From Task Scheduler, it can be performed by the path to its alias `%LOCALAPPDATA%\Microsoft\WindowsApps\Monitorian.exe`.
 For example, to increase brightness of all monitors by 30%, the Action will be the following: